UAL-RE/ReQUIAM/README.md

 ## Execution

-To execute the script and update Grouper and EDS, include the `portal`, `quota`, and `sync` arguments:
+To execute the script and update Grouper and EDS, include the `portal`, `quota`, and `sync` command-line flags:

 ```
 (figshare_patrons) $ python DataRepository_patrons/script_run --quota --portal --sync \
                        --config config/petl.ini --ldap_password $password --grouper_password $password
 ```

-Note: Without the `sync` argument, the above command line will perform a "dry run" where both `quota` and `portal` queries are conducted.
+Note: Without the `sync` flag, the above command line will perform a "dry run" where both `quota` and `portal` queries are conducted.
 It will indicate what Grouper updates will occur.